Olaloa II

 No analysis available

-Wood frame construction appears in the MLS data for 13 of 20 listings, but none of the public remarks explicitly say 'wood frame' or similar.
-This looks more like consistent checkbox data than remark-based verification, so confidence is moderate.
+Wood frame construction appears in the current MLS data for 14 of 20 listings, suggesting it is likely a building-level feature.
+None of the public remarks explicitly mention 'wood frame' or 'wood frame construction,' so this appears to be driven by MLS checkbox data rather than agent description.

 No analysis available